Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Theoretical Concepts for Task-Oriented Communications Design

-There has been a plethora of subsequent works afterwards to extend this setting, to more realistic scenarios.
-Authors in paper \cite{nair2004stabilizability} extended this framework to cases were the support of system disturbances is unbounded.
-Martins accommodated time-varying rates for the communication channel in the framework, however, their results were limited to first order linear systems with bounded disturbances \cite{martins2006feedback}.
-Paper \cite{minero2007data} widened the applicability of the data rate theorem to finite dimensional linear systems with unbounded disturbance and time varying rate for the communication channel.
-In contrast to the previous works \cite{nair2004stabilizability,martins2006feedback,minero2007data}, Liu in \cite{poor2020latency} considers the joint effect of all the two parameters of latency and data rate by finding a region of stability that indicates the necessary and sufficient values of data-rate as well as latency.
-Huang also considered the joint effect of all the three parameters of latency, reliability and data rate on the control system \cite{huang2020wireless}.
+There has been a plethora of subsequent works afterwards to extend this setting, to more realistic scenarios \cite{nair2004stabilizability,martins2006feedback,minero2007data,31,33}.
+The authors of \cite{nair2004stabilizability} extended this framework to cases where the support of system disturbances is unbounded.
+Martins et al. accommodated time-varying rates for the communication channel in the framework, however, their results were limited to first order linear systems with bounded disturbances \cite{martins2006feedback}.
+The work in \cite{minero2007data} widened the applicability of the data rate theorem to finite dimensional linear systems with unbounded disturbance and time varying rate for the communication channel.
+In contrast to the previous works \cite{nair2004stabilizability,martins2006feedback,minero2007data}, Liu et al. in \cite{poor2020latency} considered the joint effect of all the two parameters of latency and data rate by finding a region of stability that indicates the necessary and sufficient values of data rate as well as latency.
+Huang also considered the joint effect of all the three parameters of latency, reliability and data rate in the control system \cite{huang2020wireless}.
 It was shown by Kostina that for a fully observable linear system, a lower bound for the rate-cost function can be computed even when the system disturbances are not generated by a Gaussian process \cite{kostina2019rate}.
 The results provided by their research can even be generalized to partially observed linear systems, when the observation noise is Gaussian.
-The rate-cost function is the minimum required bit-rate that can guarantee the system state to be upper-bounded by a certain value.
+The rate-cost function is the minimum required bit rate that can guarantee the system state to be upper-bounded by a certain value.